The story of two Marines who developed the same rare brain condition

 W WILCOX: Imagine a 300-pound linebacker hitting you in the chest at full speed.
 Ooh.
 It rattles your cage.

-HAMILTON: Also your brain - gunners like Wilcox and Lozano place their heads just inches from the explosion that propels a missile or rocket from its launch tube.
+HAMILTON: Also your brain.
+Gunners like Wilcox and Lozano placed their heads just inches from the explosion that propels a missile or rocket from its launch tube.
 The blast creates a pressure wave strong enough to kill anyone standing directly behind the weapon, and there's growing evidence that repeated exposure to these blast waves can damage the brain.

 CYNTHIA WILCOX: Hi.